Oxymoron290/BlueEthicsProject/src/Extractor/README.md

 ## Overview

-This project is a helper tool to assist in converting excel spreadsheets into json files for easier handling of data in other BlueEthicsProject tools.
+This project is a helper tool to assist in converting excel spreadsheets into JSON files for easier handling of data in other BlueEthicsProject tools.
 This project is a command line tool that takes a number of parameters.

 -o, --output-path    Required.
 Directory to save output file.
 -f, --file           Required.
 Excel file to be parsed.